-Inequality is widening in the United States, and it's getting harder for people to get ahead.
-So many of the problems we face are systemic in nature -- rising health care costs, mass incarceration, and educational inequity for example -- yet we're not preparing our young people to address these systems-level issues.
+We ask our young people to go out and change the world, but we don’t teach them how.
+The problems we face are systemic in nature -- rising health care costs, mass incarceration, and educational inequity for example -- yet we're not preparing our young people to understand or address these systems-level issues.
 Two of the major forces contributing to this problem are:

-Civics education in the U.S. isn't a priority and hasn’t been for the last sixty years,2 and now less than a quarter of eighth graders in the U.S. are proficient in civics and over 80% of Americans cannot name their two U.S. senators.
+Civics education in the U.S. isn't a priority and hasn’t been for the last sixty years, hindering our democracy.
+Today, less than a quarter of eighth graders in the U.S. are proficient in civics and over 80% of Americans cannot name their two U.S. senators.
 Access to high quality civics is inequitable, as well.
-White, wealthy students are four-to-six times more likely to be proficient in civics than students of color from low-income families.3
+White, wealthy students are four-to-six times more likely to be proficient in civics than students of color from low-income families.